 This mystical experience with the stranger, revealed in the breaking of bread as the risen Christ compelled them to run, return immediately to Jerusalem, the place that had been a few hours earlier their place of pain and isolation.
 They returned renewed, re-joining with the disciples to share the good news.
 Their personal experience with the Risen Jesus compelled them to be disciples to others, to share the 'Good News'.
 Their hopelessness and Heartache is turned into hope and courage.
-It is this transforming, dynamic encounter that leads us back into mission and forms the basis of ministry as each encounter with the stranger is an encounter with the risen Christ that empowers, enlivens and transforms, making present and accessible the kingdom of God that Jesus proclaimed and began.
+It is this transforming, dynamic encounter that leads us back into mission and forms the basis of the call to live out our faith as each encounter with the stranger is an encounter with the risen Christ that empowers, enlivens and transforms, making present and accessible the kingdom of God that Jesus proclaimed and began.